 I’ve yet to meet someone that dreamed of the day they could become my patient.

-And here’s the thing — while I love my patients and have been known to tell a good joke or two, I hope to never meet you.
+And here’s the thing — while I love my patients and have been known to tell a good joke or two, it’s my honest hope that I never have to meet you.

-Of course, many of you may become my patients, and I love the treatment work I do.
+Of course, many of you may become my patients, and I truly do love the work I get to do.

-But this is a guide on how to not become my patient.
-If you follow Patagonia clothing company, it’s sort of like how they have ads that say, “Don’t Buy This Shirt.”
+Today on the podcast, I’m making the bold move to outline how you can go about not becoming my patient.
+If you follow Patagonia clothing company, they have ads that say, “Don’t Buy This Shirt.”
 They are a company that’s about sustainability.
 They don’t want you to buy another shirt.
 Well, I guess I’m the Patagonia of fertility medicine.
 I don’t want you to need my services.

 Where does that leave us?